-- Slow down – there is no need to drive at the speed limit (remember it’s a maximum not a target).
+There’s no need to drive at the speed limit (remember it’s a maximum not a target).
 If the conditions of the road are too slippery/it’s too windy or visibility is low, reduce your speed.
 Refer to The Highway Code rules 125 and 126 for more information.

-- Keep your distance – this is probably one of the most important safety tips we can give you.
+This is probably one of the most important safety tips we can give you.
 In rainy weather the time it takes for you to come to a stop (even when you put your foot fully down on the brake) will increase.
 You may feel that you are able to brake in time, but never underestimate other road users.

-Keep both hands on the wheel in case the wind begins to move your vehicle or if you hit surface water (aquaplaning)
+Keep both hands on the wheel in case the wind begins to move your vehicle or if you hit surface water (aquaplaning).